10 waterfalls to photograph in South East Queensland

 Curtis Falls – Mt Tamborine, Gold Coast

-Located in the heart of Tamborine Mountain National Park in the Gold Coast Hinterland, is the spectacular Curtis Falls.
+Venture to the heart of Tamborine Mountain National Park in the Gold Coast Hinterland and you will find Curtis Falls.

 Twin Falls – Springbrook National Park, Gold Coast

-Perched high in the Gold Coast hinterland is Springbrook National Park, a World Heritage-listed Gondwana Rainforests of Australia Park, you will find Twin Falls.
+Perched high in the Gold Coast Hinterland is Springbrook National Park, a World Heritage-listed Gondwana Rainforests of Australia Park, you will find Twin Falls.
 Perfect for balanced photos with perfect symmetry, these falls will delight the most detail orientated of photographers.

-Rugged mountain scenery, tumbling waterfalls, sub-tropical rainforest, a menagerie of wildlife and some of the best bush walking in Queensland is what makes the Green Mountain section of Lamington National Park one my favourite places in the world.
-And it’s here you’ll find three of my top 11 waterfalls in South East Queensland.
+Rugged mountain scenery, tumbling waterfalls, sub-tropical rainforest, a menagerie of wildlife and some of the best bushwalking in Queensland is what makes the Green Mountain section of Lamington National Park (AKA a prime spot to snap a snap).

 The Green Mountains section is located on the western side of the Lamington Plateau in an area called O’Reilly.
 Access to all of these waterfalls starts at O’Reilly’s Rainforest Retreat, a privately-owned resort, located at the end of Lamington National Park Road.

 Elabana Falls (above) is easily the most photographed in the park and it’s not hard to see why.
-For the more adventurous, follow the stunning Tooloona Creek Circuit up the gorge alongside Toolona Creek to the breathtaking Chalahn Falls.
-Perhaps my favourite falls to photograph in the park.
-Just downstream and equally spectacular is Box Log Falls.
-See if you can spot the Lamington Spiny Crayfish in the picture below!
+For the more adventurous, follow the stunning Tooloona Creek Circuit up to the gorge alongside Toolona Creek to the breathtaking Chalahn Falls.

 Brown’s Falls – Main Range National Park, Southern Queensland Country

-Two hours south-west of Brisbane or half an hour from Warwick is Main Range National Park, home to my favourite waterfall in South East Queensland, Brown Falls.
+Two hours south-west of Brisbane or half an hour from Warwick is Main Range National Park, home to Brown Falls.

 Just outside the township of Killarney along the aptly named Falls Drive you’ll discover four beautiful waterfalls – Queen Mary, Daggs, Teviot and Browns Falls.

 Access to the falls is possible by walking the (sometimes tricky) 600 metres up the creek from the Browns Picnic Area.
-But believe me, you will be rewarded with the stunning sight of water plunging 15 metres over basalt columns into the valley below.
+But, take our word for it.
+You will definitely be rewarded with the stunning sight of water plunging 15 metres over basalt columns into the valley below.